bowman2001/perplex/exampleSite/content/search/index.md

 type: search
 ---

 Search the full-text content of this site.
-Excluded are code blocks, tables, and formula blocks because their pure text excerpts are not helpful.
+Excluded from the search indices are code segments, tables, and formula blocks.
 {.p-first}
 <!--more-->